 The end-face image of the dual-core fiber is shown in Figure 1.
-The dual-core fiber has two 50 μ m diameter GI multimode (MM) cores spaced 100 μ m apart and the numerical aperture (NA) of the MM cores is 0.20.
+The dual-core fiber has two 50 $\mu$ m diameter GI multimode (MM) cores spaced 100 $\mu$ m apart and the numerical aperture (NA) of the MM cores is 0.20.
 The MM cores are optically compatible with commonly available single-core 50/125 GI fiber typically used in DTS systems.
-The outer glass cladding diameter is 200 μ m, allowing greater separation between the cores to minimize crosstalk.
+The outer glass cladding diameter is 200 $\mu$ m, allowing greater separation between the cores to minimize crosstalk.
 The large spacing between the cores also simplifies the connection of individual single-core fibers to the cores of the dual-core fiber, facilitating connection to commercially available interrogator equipment.
-The fiber is coated with a 350 μ m diameter dual Acrylate coating.
-To connect between the dual-core sensor fiber.
+The fiber is coated with a 350 $\mu$ m diameter dual Acrylate coating.
+To connect between the dual-core structure and independent single-core fibers, fan-outs were made with commercially available GI 50/125 fibers and the dual-core sensor fiber.
 The fan out has an insertion loss of <0.5dB from 850nm to 1300 nm, and a crosstalk <-60dB.
 The dual-core end of the fan-out can be spliced to the dual-core fiber using a polarization maintaining (PM) fiber splicer, and the splicing loss of the two cores is typically<0.1dB.